-2.8 Private fostering/kinship care
+2.8 Private fostering

-Private fostering or kinship care occurs when a child under the age of 16 (under 18, if disabled) is provided with care and accommodation for 28 days or more by a person who is not a parent, person with parental responsibility for them or a relative in their own home.
-Staff will remain alert to, and, when it comes to their attention, report to the DSL, information which suggest a child is being privately fostered or is in kinship care.
+Private fostering occurs when a child under the age of 16 (under 18, if disabled) is provided with care and accommodation for 28 days or more by a person who is not a parent, person with parental responsibility for them or a relative in their own home.
+Staff will remain alert to, and, when it comes to their attention, report to the DSL, information which suggest a child is being privately fostered.
 The DSL will then notify the LA to allow the LA to check the arrangement is suitable and safe for the child.